sdiehl/wiwinwlh/README.md

 If you'd like a physical copy of the text you can either print it out for yourself (see Printable PDF) or purchase one from a publisher.
-The price is at-cost since the book is open source and free.
+The price is at-cost since the text is open source and free.

 * [**Blurb Publisher**](https://www.blurb.co.uk/b/9958091-what-i-wish-i-knew-when-learning-haskell)